UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_16/Lab_16.md

           android:duration="1000" />
       ```

-10. Revist `MainActivty.kt` so we can implement the button functionality to invoke each animation.
+10. Revisit `MainActivty.kt` so we can implement the button functionality to invoke each animation.

 11. Your `class MainActivty : ...` needs to implement a `View`